Golfers Face the Superintendent’s Wrath in a Day of Twists, Traps, and Laughs

 “I like to golf in this tournament because it’s a challenge and I like to support San Vicente Golf,” said John Rathbun.

-Dan Nidzicko was up for the challenge and had heard many stories about the tournament's complicated nature.
+Dan Nidzicko had heard many stories about the tournament's complicated nature.
 He has lived in the San Diego Country Estates for 5 years and is a member of the golf club.
 This was his first Superintendent’s Revenge, and he was looking forward to the unique challenges the day brought.

 “I know it's super difficult,” said Eric Weiss.
 He has lived in San Diego Country Estates his whole life, and this was his first Superintendent’s Challenge.
 He is not a member of the golf club but enjoyed the day out with his work buddies.